blavka/twr-lora-climate-pir-co2/README.md

 Unit measure temperature, relative humidity, illuminance and atmospheric pressure.
 Values is sent every 15 minutes over LoRaWAN.
 Values are the arithmetic mean of the measured values since the last send.

-Measure interval is 30s for temperature, relative humidity, illuminance, orientation.
-And 5minutes for atmospheric pressure.
+Measure interval is 60s for temperature, relative humidity, illuminance, orientation.
+And 5minutes for atmospheric pressure and CO2.
 The battery is measured during transmission.

 ## Buffer